-- · that accounts are correctly maintained; - · that funds available for spending are not exceeded; - that these Regulations are publicized and observed within their Department; and - that all information and explanations required by the University's internal or external auditors are provided promptly.
+- 4.2.
+Heads of Department shall ensure - proper allocation of funds; - sound financial control, authorizations, and separation of duties; - · that accounts are correctly maintained; - · that funds available for spending are not exceeded; - that these Regulations and other University policies are publicized and observed within their Department; and - that all information and explanations required by the University's internal or external auditors are provided promptly.